awsdocs/aws-java-developer-guide/doc_source/basics-async.rst

 ============

 Asynchronous methods in the |sdk-java| return a :javase-ref:`Future <java/util/concurrent/Future>` object that will contain the results of the asynchronous operation *in the future*.
-You can periodically call the Future's :methodname:`isDone()` to check to see if the service has provided a response object yet.

-Once the response is ready, you get the response object by calling the Future's :methodname:`get()` method.
+Call the Future's :methodname:`isDone()` method to see if the service has provided a response object yet.
+Once the response is ready, you can get the response object by calling the Future's :methodname:`get()` method.
 You can use this mechanism to periodically poll for the asynchronous operation's results while your application continues to work on other things.

 Here is an example of an asynchronous operation that calls a |LAM| function, receiving a Future that can hold an :java-api:`InvokeResult <services/lambda/model/InvokeResult>` object.
-The InvokeResult object is retrieved only after :methodname:`isDOne()` is ``true``:
+The :classname:`InvokeResult` object is retrieved only after :methodname:`isDone()` is ``true``:

 .. literalinclude:: snippets/lambda_invoke_example/src/main/java/example/lambda/InvokeLambdaFunctionAsync.java
    :language: java
-   :lines: 32-66
+   :lines: 18-

 .. _basics-async-callback: